 As for acupuncture, a large number of individuals fear it may hurt (thinking about the needles).
 But most of these treatments are usually completely free of any pain or discomfort and are truly a way to reduce any chronic pain.
 Without any side effects, mind you.

-Like its name clearly suggests, this is a form of acupuncture which is all about stimulation of the wrist and ankle nerves using the special thin needles.
+As its name clearly suggests, this is a form of acupuncture that is all about the stimulation of the wrist and ankle nerves using special thin needles.

 According to a study conducted back in 2006 in China and published in the Journal of Traditional Chinese Medicine, ankle-wrist acupuncture treatments proved helpful in easing nerve damage as a result of diabetes (also called diabetic peripheral neuritis).